tocco/tocco-docs/framework/architecture/hibernate/large-objects.rst

     * The :java:ref:`DbBinaryAccessProvider<ch.tocco.nice2.persist.backend.jdbc.impl.DbBinaryAccessProvider>` is the default
       and stores the data in a large object of Postgres.
-    * The :java:ref:`S3AccessProvider<ch.tocco.nice2.optional.s3.storage.S3AccessProvider>` is provided by the ``optional\s3storage``
+    * The :java:ref:`S3AccessProvider<ch.tocco.nice2.optional.s3.storage.S3AccessProvider>` is provided by the ``optional/s3storage``
       module and can access any S3 compatible data store.
+See also :doc:`../s3/s3`.

 The main task of a :java:ref:`BinaryAccessProvider<ch.tocco.nice2.persist.spi.binary.BinaryAccessProvider>` is to read, write and delete :java:ref:`Binary<ch.tocco.nice2.persist.entity.Binary>` instances.